RESEARCH GRANTS

 Eligibility and Requirements:

-- Applicants must be visual artists, or artists with a history of presenting their work in visual arts contexts/venues (performance, film, text, and sound artists are eligible if their work explicitly engages visual arts discourses).
+• Applicants must be artists with a history of presenting their work in visual arts contexts/venues.

-- Artists can choose to apply for either a Research Grant or Project Grant (not both) depending on which best supports your practice at this time.
+• For each Grant Cycle, artists can choose to apply for either a Research Grant or Project & Presentation Grant (not both) depending on which best supports your practice at this time.

-- If you are applying as a collective, one person must serve as the Lead Applicant/point person and be responsible for the receipt, management, and distribution of the funds, handle all communications with WPA, and be responsible for grant reporting.
+• If you are applying as a collective, one person must serve as the Lead Applicant/point person of the project and be responsible for the receipt, management, and distribution of the funds, handle all communications with WPA, and complete grant reporting.

 Ineligible: